timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 will discuss several other measures to reduce bandwidth demands.
 Which measures are most effective is situational.

-Publication Servers SHOULD support compression using deflate or gzip content encoding as described in sections 8.4.1.2 and 8.4.1.3 of [@!RFC9110], as in most cases this reduces transferred data by about 50%.
+Publication Servers SHOULD support compression.
+As the RRDP XML and embedded base64 content is highly compressible, this can reduce transferred data by about 50%.
+Servers SHOULD at least support either deflate or gzip content encoding as described in sections 8.4.1.2 and 8.4.1.3 of [@!RFC9110] in addition to any other popular compression types that the server can support.

 ## Content Delivery Network